Azure/opendigitaltwins-dtdl/DTDL/README.md

 ### Context
 When writing a digital twin definition, it’s necessary to specify the version of DTDL being used.
 Because DTDL is based on JSON-LD, we use the JSON-LD context (the `@context` statement) to specify the version of DTDL being used.

-For this version of DTDL, the capability model context is exactly `http://azureiot.com/v1/contexts/CapabilityModel.json`.

-For this version of DTDL, the interface context is exactly `http://azureiot.com/v1/contexts/Interface.json`.
+For this version of DTDL, the context is exactly `http://azureiot.com/v1/contexts/IoTModel.json`.